Eric and Mary

-Eric and Mary was an Australian television programme which aired in 1956.
+Eric and Mary is an Australian television programme which aired in 1956.
 It was one of the earliest Australian-produced television series.
-It was an "informal programme with guest artists", likely an interview show, hosted by Eric Pearce (later Sir Eric) and Mary Parker.
+It was an "informal programme with guest artists", likely an interview show, hosted by Eric Pearce and Mary Parker.
 It was broadcast on Melbourne station HSV-7.
 The station began broadcasting on 4 November 1956, and Eric and Mary debuted a few days later on the 7th.

-Broadcast in a 15-minute time-slot at 7:15 PM on Wednesdays, the series had no competition in the time-slot when it debuted, as there were no other television stations in Melbourne until 19 November 1956 when ABV-2 began broadcasting.
+Broadcast in a fifteen-minute time-slot at 7:15 PM on Wednesdays, the series had no competition in the time-slot when it debuted, as there were no other television stations in Melbourne until 19 November 1956 when ABV-2 began broadcasting.
 On 21 November 1956 the series competed in its time-slot against ABV-2's broadcast of Miss Pilgrim's Progress, a 1950 British film.
 Later episodes competed against American music series Florian Zabach and later by American sitcom The Life of Riley.

-It was preceded on HSV-7's schedule by a 15-minute newscast and followed by U.S. series The Adventures of Rin Tin Tin.
+It was preceded on HSV-7's schedule by a fifteen-minute newscast and followed by American series The Adventures of Rin Tin Tin.